Anatomy of a Body Paragraph

 1. Any background information your reader needs in order to understand the issue in question.

 2. Evidence for both your argument and the counterargument(s).
 This shows that you’ve done your homework and builds trust with your reader, while also setting you up to make a more convincing argument.
-(If you find gaps in your research while you’re writing, Wordtune Spices can source statistics or historical facts on the fly!)
+(If you find gaps in your research while you’re writing, Wordtune can help.

 sentence starters for body paragraphs argumentative essay